mcruz206/LearnAI-Bootcamp/lab02.3-pcl_and_cognitive_services/README.md

 **The "Insights" classes**

 Take a look at each of the "Insights" classes:
-- If you look at `FaceInsights.cs`, you can see the items we ultimately want from the Face and Emotion APIs: `UniqueFaceID`, `FaceRectangle`, `TopEmotion`, and `Age`
+- If you look at `FaceInsights.cs`, you can see the items we ultimately want from the Face and Emotion APIs: `UniqueFaceID`, `FaceRectangle`, `TopEmotion`, `Gender`, and `Age`
-- You can see that in `VisionInsights.cs`, we're calling for `Caption` and `Tags` descriptions from the images.
+- You can see that in `VisionInsights.cs`, we're calling for `Caption` and `Tags` from the images.
 - Finally, in `ImageInsights.cs`, we're creating our complete Image Insights for each image, with the `ImageId`, `FaceInsights` and `VisionInsights`.

-Overall, the "Insights" classes combine only the pieces of information we want from the Cognitive Services.
+Overall, the "Insights" group only the pieces of information we want from the Cognitive Services.

 Now let's take a step back for a minute.
-It isn't quite as simple as creating "Insights" classes and copying over our Service Helpers.
-We actually have to call the API and process the images somewhere.
-For the purpose of this lab, we are going to walk through creating `ImageProcessor.cs`, but in future projects, feel free to add this class to your PCL and start from there.
+It isn't quite as simple as creating "Insights" classes and copying over some methods/error handling from service helpers.
+We still have to call the API and process the images somewhere.
+For the purpose of this lab, we are going to walk through creating `ImageProcessor.cs`, but in future projects, feel free to add this class to your PCL and start from there (it may need modification depending what Cognitive Services you are calling and what you are processing - images, text, voice, etc.).

 ### Lab: Creating `ImageProcessor.cs`